awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 | Select -ExpandProperty CommandPlugins
 ```

-## Install a PowerShell Module Using the AWS\-InstallPowerShellModule JSON Document<a name="walkthrough-powershell-install-module"></a>
+## Install a PowerShell module using the AWS\-InstallPowerShellModule JSON document<a name="walkthrough-powershell-install-module"></a>

 You can use Run Command to install PowerShell modules on an EC2 instance\.
 For more information about PowerShell modules, see [Windows PowerShell Modules](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_modules?view=powershell-6)\.